Pipe bomb

-A pipe bomb is an improvised explosive device which uses a tightly sealed section of pipe filled with an explosive material.
-The containment provided by the pipe means that simple low explosives can be used to produce a relatively huge explosion due to the containment causing increased pressure, and the fragmentation of the pipe itself creates potentially lethal shrapnel.
+A pipe bomb is an improvised explosive device (IED) that uses a tightly sealed section of pipe filled with an explosive material.
+The containment provided by the pipe means that simple low explosives can be used to produce a relatively large explosion due to the containment causing increased pressure.
+The fragmentation of the pipe itself creates potentially lethal shrapnel.

-Premature detonation is a hazard of attempting to construct any homemade bomb, and the materials and methods used with pipe bombs make unintentional detonation incidents common, usually resulting in serious injury or death to the assembler.
+Premature detonation is a hazard of attempting to construct any homemade bomb.
+The materials and methods used with pipe bombs often result in unintentional detonation, usually resulting in serious injury or death to the assembler.

 In many countries, the manufacture or possession of a pipe bomb is a serious crime, regardless of its intended use.

 Design

 The bomb is usually a short section of steel water pipe containing the explosive mixture and closed at both ends with steel or brass caps.
 A fuse is inserted into the pipe with a lead running out through a hole in the side or capped end of the pipe.
 The fuse can be electric, with wires leading to a timer and battery, or can be a common fuse.
 All of the components are easily obtainable.

-Generally, high explosives such as TNT are not used, because these and the detonators that they require are difficult for non-state users to obtain.
+Generally, high explosives such as trinitrotoluene are not used, because these and the detonators that they require are difficult for non-state users to obtain.
 Such explosives also do not require the containment design of a pipe bomb.

 Instead, explosive mixtures that the builder can more readily obtain themselves are used, such as gunpowder, match heads, or chlorate mixtures.
 These can be easily ignited by friction, static electricity, and sparks generated when packing the material inside the tube or attaching the end caps, causing many injuries or deaths amongst builders.

-Sharp objects such as nails or broken glass are sometimes added to the outer shell or inside of the bomb to increase potential injury, damage, and death.
+Sharp objects such as nails or broken glass are sometimes added to the outer shell or inside of the bomb to increase the lethality of the device.